jMorton95/TOP_Library/README.md

 # TOP_Library
 Library Project from The Odin Project Cirriculum

-To Do:

-    --Minor Features--

--Card Text Wrapping

--Add page button animation for more responsiveness

--More Professional Colour Scheme and Layout

 Key Take-aways:
 1: This Project was my first instance of using JavaScript Object Constructors, setting their prototypes and linking DOM Element properties with object properties.